awsdocs/aws-javascript-developer-guide-v2/using-lambda-functions.md

 1. [Prepare the browser script](using-lambda-browser-script.md)\.
 Save the edited copy of `index.html` for upload to Amazon S3\.

-1. Open the `slotsassets.zip` archive you downloaded from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip), and copy the contents into your working directory\.
+1. Open the `slotassets.zip` archive you downloaded from the [code example archive on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascript/example_code/lambda/tutorial/slotassets.zip), and copy the contents into your working directory\.

 1. [Create a Lambda execution role in IAM](using-lambda-iam-role-setup.md)\.